 Keeping a cat strictly indoors often does not help with weight issues, as there is less room to run and play around in and fewer things to stimulate and interest them.

-You also may be feeding your cat inappropriate foods that are not nutritious, or there may be a medical condition contributing to the obesity; obesity-related medical conditions are rare and are usually not the problem.
+You also may be feeding your cat inappropriate foods that are not nutritious, or there may be a medical condition contributing to your cat's obesity, but obesity-related medical conditions are rare and are usually not the problem.
 The first thing to do would be to go to your vet and have your cat checked out to make sure he or she doesn't have any serious blood problems or other issues related to or caused by obesity.

 Here is a list of things you can consider to help your cat based on what my mother says (she has been an assistant in a veterinarian's office for years):